3DGenomes/METALoci/README.md

 ## Contributors

-METALoci is currently being developed at the [MarciusLab](http://www.marciuslab.org) by Iago Maceda, Marc A. Marti-Renom and Leo Zuber, with the contribution of other members of the lab.
+METALoci is currently being developed at the [MarciusLab](http://www.marciuslab.org) by Leo Zuber, Iago Maceda and Marc A. Marti-Renom, with the original contribution of Juan Antonio Rodríguez as well as other members of the lab.